Technology 📅 July 8, 2026 👁️ 118 Reads

 Why Flutter is So Popular

 Flutter allows developers to build applications quickly while maintaining native-like performance.
+Some major reasons behind Flutter's popularity include:

 How Flutter Works

-Unlike many other frameworks, Flutter does not rely on native UI components.
-Instead, it draws everything on the screen using its own rendering engine called Skia.
+Flutter uses the Dart programming language.
+Unlike many other cross-platform frameworks, Flutter does not rely on native UI components of the system.
+Instead, it draws everything on the screen using its own powerful rendering engine called Skia.

-The workflow is simple:
+The development workflow is simple:

-1. Write code in Dart.
+1. Write your code in Dart.

 2. Flutter compiles the code.

-3. Skia renders the UI.
+3. Skia engine renders the UI graphics.

 Key Features of Flutter